(Chapter replaced by Ordinance No. 161506, effective January 1, 1989.)

 A. Failure to file any required Transient Lodgings Tax payment and/or report, including any penalties and interest, within 60 days of the due date;

 B. Filing a false or fraudulent report;

-C. Failure to register a hotel or Short-Term Rental with the Division as described in Section 6.04.060;
+C. Failure to register a Hotel or Short-Term Rental, or failure to register as an Operator with the Division as described in Section 6.04.060;

 D. Failure to maintain a separate account for the transient lodgings tax collected when required by the Division;